 Models for Change supports a network of government and court officials, legal advocates, educators, community leaders, and families working together to ensure that kids who make mistakes are held accountable and treated fairly throughout the juvenile justice process.
-We provide research-based tools and techniques to make juvenile justice more fair, effective, rational and developmentally-appropriate.
+Through modelsforchange.net, the initiative provides research-based tools and techniques to make juvenile justice more fair, effective, rational and developmentally appropriate.

-The John D. and Catherine T. MacArthur Foundation believes that every young person should have the opportunity to grow up with a good education, get a job and participate in our communities.
-Creating a more fair and effective juvenile justice system that supports learning and growth and promotes accountability can ensure that all kids can grow up to be healthy, productive members of our society.
+Funded by the John D. and Catherine T. MacArthur Foundation, the initiative is rooted in the belief that every young person should have the opportunity to grow up with a good education, get a job and participate in their community.
+Creating a more fair and effective juvenile justice system that supports learning and growth and promotes accountability can ensure that all kids can grow up to be healthy, productive members of society.

-Strategic states selected for their leadership and commitment to change, geographic diversity, differing needs and opportunities, and likelihood to influence reforms in other locations.
+Strategic states that formed the core of the Models for Change initiative's work to develop models, resources and tools to improve juvenile justice systems.
+The states were selected for their leadership and commitment to change, geographic diversity, differing needs and opportunities, and likelihood to influence reforms in other locations.